 More than 2.5 billion people from Indigenous Peoples and local communities live on and manage more than 50% of the world’s land area through customary or traditional systems, including some of the most important and biodiverse forest areas in the world.
 Despite existing laws that secure their rights, they have formal legal ownership of only 10% of this land, with some degree of government-recognised management rights over an additional 8%.

-In recent years, the demand for enhanced solutions to insecure tenure in rural and forested areas has grown ever more acute among governments, the development cooperation community, private investors, and companies.
 Where Indigenous Peoples and local communities have secure rights to manage their forests, there is less deforestation than under other management regimes, reducing the vulnerability of both forests and communities.
-Research also shows that secure land and forest tenure for communities is both effective in mitigating climate change, as well as cost-effective, providing economic and social benefits at a reasonable financial cost.
-Secure local land rights are increasingly recognised as a low- cost strategy to reduce forest carbon emissions; a means to reduce financial risk to investments and secure a sustainable supply of commodities; and a basic human right of the people whose lives and livelihoods rely on local resources.
+Research also shows that secure land and forest tenure for communities is both effective in mitigating climate change, as well as cost-effective – providing economic and social benefits at a reasonable financial cost.
+Secure local land rights are increasingly recognised as a low-cost strategy to reduce forest carbon emissions; a means to reduce financial risk to investments and secure a sustainable supply of commodities; and a basic human right for the people whose lives and livelihoods rely on local resources.